Dr. Fabian Wolk, Ph.D., M.Sc. – President, Co-Founder

 Dave has been with the Rockland team from the start.
 He looks after the assembly and calibration of our instruments and makes sure that all instruments that leave our factory conform to our high quality standards.
 Dave is also in charge of sensor manufacturing and calibrations.

-Brett Prairie, M.A.Sc., B.Sc – Director of Product Development
+Brett Prairie, P.Eng. – Director of Product Development

 Brett has a Bachelor of Science degree from Queen’s University and a Masters of Applied Science from the University of Victoria, both degrees in Mechanical Engineering.
 He brings more than 15 years of experience in mechanical design, engineering and project management.
 Brett’s responsibilities at Rockland have included R&D, product design, sensor production, design of in-house equipment, field work, instrument repair and customer training.
 This has given Brett a wide perspective of Rockland’s product life cycle and user experience.
 In his spare time, Brett can be found on the Ultimate Frisbee field and in the wilderness of Vancouver Island.